pgriess/votedallas/docs/2024/I.md

 petitioner desires the ordinance to be passed, by a petition filed with the city secretary in the following
 manner:
 >
 > <span style="display:inline-block; width: 30px;"></span>(1) A committee of at least five registered voters of the City of Dallas must make application to the city secretary and file an intention to circulate a petition, giving the date and the proposed ordinance to be circulated.
-Unless the final petition, with the required number of signatures is returned within <span class="diffAdded">120</span> <span class="diffRemoved">60</span> days from this date, it will not be received for any purpose.
+Unless the final petition, with the required number of signatures is returned within {++120++}{--60--} days from this date, it will not be received for any purpose.
 >
-> <span style="display:inline-block; width: 30px;"></span>(2) The petition must contain the names of a number of qualified voters in the city equal to <span class="diffAdded">five</span> <span class="diffRemoved">10</span> percent of the qualified voters of the City of Dallas as appears from the latest available county voter registration list.
+> <span style="display:inline-block; width: 30px;"></span>(2) The petition must contain the names of a number of qualified voters in the city equal to {++five++}{--10--} percent of the qualified voters of the City of Dallas as appears from the latest available county voter registration list.
 >
 > <span style="display:inline-block; width: 30px;"></span>(3) The petition must comply in form, content, and procedure with the provisions of Section 12, Chapter IV of this Charter.